YWI - Yoga Warriors International

-As a YWI teacher, Erin Doty has the honor of sharing yoga with active and retired military, veterans, families and caregivers, first responders, amputees, any persons affected by PTS (Post Traumatic Stress) & COSR (Combat Operational Stress Response), TBI (Traumatic Brain Injury), and anyone who has experienced trauma.
-Erin attained her Yoga Warriors International (YWI) certification from Dharma Richards and is registered with Yoga Alliance, #184286, is insured, and trained in CPR, AED, and first aid.
+As a certified YWI, Yoga Warriors International teacher, Erin Doty has the honor of sharing yoga with active and retired military, veterans, families and caregivers, first responders, amputees, any persons affected by PTS (Post Traumatic Stress) & COSR (Combat Operational Stress Response), TBI (Traumatic Brain Injury), and anyone who has experienced trauma.
+Erin is registered with Yoga Alliance, #184286, is insured, and trained in CPR, AED, and first aid.

-All are welcome at Erin's Yoga Warrior classes!
-Yoga Warriors classes are helpful for anyone who has experienced trauma and some require advance registration.
+Yoga Warriors classes are helpful for anyone who has experienced trauma.
 Erin offers an inspirational and insightful connection to living fearlessly with ease.
 Authenticity, joy, and positive essence make her classes fun, inviting, and relaxing for everyone!

-HK HIGH KICKS in Blacksburg, Virginia is the first yoga and wellness studio to offer YWI classes in the New River Valley.
-Located at 1800 Kraft Dr., Blacksburg, VA 24060.
+HK HIGH KICKS is the first yoga and wellness studio to offer YWI classes in the New River Valley, Virginia and Front Range Areas, Colorado.

 --Information below is from YWI website.